Plan Your Visit

 The Museum's interactive exhibits provide visitors the opportunity to experience Oklahoma's history through its people.
 Visitors meet both famous and everyday Oklahomans whose lives have impacted our state, country and world.
-The candid nature of the exhibitory allows visitors a unique look into the lives of Oklahomans like Reba McEntire, Wiley Post and Mat Hoffman.
-The faces, voices and spirit of Oklahoma from every walk of life that inhabit the Museum create an experience unlike any other in the nation.
+The candid nature of the exhibits allows visitors a unique look into the lives of Oklahomans like Reba McEntire, Wiley Post and Mat Hoffman.
+The faces, voices and spirit of Oklahoma from every walk of life that inhabit the Museum inspires our guests to change the world!.

 The Museum is closed on Independence Day, Thanksgiving Day, Christmas Eve, Christmas Day and New Year's Day.